 The grant size established for this Action Plan for the State Competition for housing activities is a \$500,000 minimum project size and \$2,000,000 maximum project size.
-The application size established for this Action Plan for the State Competition for infrastructure is a \$100,000 minimum project size and \$1,000,000 maximum project size.
-Each application may contain only 1 project.
-Each applicant can submit a total of 3 applications.
-No more than 2 may be infrastructure.
+The application size established for this Action Plan for the State Competition for non-housing is a \$100,000 minimum project size and \$1,000,000 maximum project size.
+Each application may contain only one project.
+Each applicant can submit a total of three applications.
+No more than two may be non-housing.